 After "Ride a White Swan," Bolan expanded T. Rex to a quartet by adding bassist Steve Currie and drummer Bill Legend.
 This new configuration hit the charts with "Hot Love" and "Get It On," which was renamed "Bang a Gong (Get It On)" for its U.S. release.
-This would prove to be T. Tex's only U.S. hit.
+This would prove to be T. Rex's only U.S. hit.

 By 1975, Bolan's marriage was disintegrating and T. Rex was disbanding.
-Bolan entered into a relationship with Gloria Jones, a back-up singer.
+Bolan entered into a relationship with Gloria Jones, a backup singer.
 His health began to fail as he became addicted to cocaine, but he continued to work, producing at least one chart hit every year, in the United Kingdom, until his death in 1977.
-Bolan and Gloria Jones welcomed son Rolan Bolan in September of 1975.
+Bolan and Jones welcomed son Rolan Bolan in September of 1975.

 Marc Bolan died in London on September 16, 1977, just before his 30th birthday.
 He and Gloria were returning from dinner at a nearby restaurant when their car, with Gloria at the wheel, struck a tree.
 Bolan was killed instantly, while Gloria sustained some injuries.
 The site of the crash is now a memorial known as Marc Bolan's Rock Shrine.
 On the 25th anniversary of his death, in 2002, a bronze bust of the rock star was placed at the site.
 Bolan's music lives on today on the radio, in television ads and in movie soundtracks.